MarwanAlkhaligy/Machine-learning-Project/README.md

 # Machine-learning-Project
-Project was made to compare the accuracy between different machine learning models (Naïve Bias , Neural Network and so on ) using Jupiter and Python Tkinter for GUI)
+Project was made to compare the accuracy between different machine learning models (Naïve Bias , Neural Network and so on ) using Jupyter and Python Tkinter for GUI)